aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fontinfocollection/_index.md

 | --- | --- | --- |
 | value | boolean | The corresponding  boolean  value. |

-### setEmbedTrueTypeFonts(boolean value) {#setEmbedTrueTypeFonts-boolean-}
+### setEmbedTrueTypeFonts(boolean value) {#setEmbedTrueTypeFonts-boolean}
 ```
 public void setEmbedTrueTypeFonts(boolean value)
 ```

 Specifies whether or not to embed TrueType fonts in a document when it is saved.
-Default value for this property is **false**.
+Default value for this property is  false .

 Embedding TrueType fonts allows others to view the document with the same fonts that were used to create it, but may substantially increase the document size.